Many people have a role in making sure the food you eat is safe. They include farmers, processors, distributors, retailers and others.

 Some foods must be kept refrigerated only after opening the package.
 If the package says “refrigerate after opening” or similar wording, refrigerate that food or beverage immediately after opening it.
 If food is kept refrigerated after opening, germs cannot multiply quickly and cause illness.
 If the food is not refrigerated, the germs in the food can multiply and larger quantities of bacteria increase the likelihood of a person becoming ill if they eat the food.

 To slow the growth of germs, the temperature in your refrigerator must be 4°C (40°F) or cooler.

 What does “best before date” mean?

-Many foods have a “best before” date printed on the label.
-The best before date does not guarantee food safety, but it gives you information about the freshness and likely shelf-life of the unopened food product.
-Once the package has been opened, the food should be eaten within a few days, and stored properly.
+Many foods have a “best before” date printed on the label. date printed on the label.
+The best before date does not guarantee food safety, but it gives you information about the freshness and likely the shelf-life of the unopened food product.
+Once the package has been opened, the food should be stored properly and be eaten within a few days.

 You cannot always tell if food is safe by how it looks, smells or tastes.
 Always throw away any food after the “best before” date.